Kandi, Benin: Administrative divisions

 Kandi is subdivided into 10 arrondissements: Kandi I, Kandi II, Kandi III, Angaradébou, Bensékou, Donwari, Kassakou, Saah, Sam and Sonsoro.
-They contain 39 villages and 9 urban districts.
+They contain 39 villages and nine urban districts.

 Economy

 Most of the population are engaged in agricultural activities, followed by trade, transportation and handicrafts.
+There are notable iron deposits of high quality in the vicinity.
 The main crops grown are maize, cotton, kapok, millet and peanuts.
-There are notable iron deposits of high quality in the vicinity.